 December is here and we are anxious to start decorating the room for the arrival of Christmas and Santa.
 We will discuss and learn about both Christmas and Hanukkah.

 We have many projects planned for art: candy canes, stockings, wreaths, gingerbread men, trees, ornaments, reindeer, dreidels, gelt and menorahs..
 The color for December is Green and the shape is the Rectangle.

-Hopefully, a special visitor from the North Pole will stop by and visit us!
-Our Holiday Parties will be held on Tuesday and Wednesday, December 17th and 18th.
+Our Holiday Parties will be held on Tuesday and Wednesday, December 22nd and 23rd.
 A sign-up sheet will be hanging next to the door if any parents would like to send in goodies for the parties.